Hubert Gough: Dismissed

 Bertie recorded (27 March) that Haig himself might be sacked instead of Gough.
 Gough spent much of 27 March with Watts, who was still facing strong German attacks although beginning to drive them back with counterattacks, and then with Maxse whose XVIII Corps was about to be relieved by French troops coming into the line.
-He returned to his HQ at about 5 pm, to find Haig's Military Secretary Maj-Gen Ruggles-Brise, who informed him to his surprise that he was to be relieved of command of Fifth Army and was to hand over command to Rawlinson the following day.
+He returned to his HQ at about 5 pm, to find Haig's Military Secretary Maj-Gen Harold Goodeve Ruggles-Brise, who informed him to his surprise that he was to be relieved of command of Fifth Army and was to hand over command to Rawlinson the following day.

 Gough had to deal with a final crisis as the Germans were crossing the east–west portion of the Somme at Cerisy, threatening XIX Corps rear.
 Byng, on hearing this news had moved 1st Cavalry Division south of the Somme and returned it to Gough's command pending the arrival of 61st Division by hastily organised motor transport.
 Gough eventually telephoned Foch at 3am on 28 March to ask permission for Watts to withdraw further, although he later regretted not having simply made the decision on his own authority.
 XIX Corps and Carey's Force were able to hold the Stop Line on 28 March.

 Gough handed over command to Rawlinson at 4:30 pm on 28 March.
 Beddington and other staff officers remained to ease the transition.
 Over dinner (29 March) Haig told Gough that he wanted him out of the line, along with a Reserve Army staff, to prepare an east–west line of defence along the Somme from Amiens to the sea (in case the Germans broke through and the BEF had to form a defensive perimeter around the Channel Ports).
-Gough set up Reserve Army HQ at Crecy on 3 April – this would later form the nucleus of the reconstituted Fifth Army under Birdwood (remnants of Gough's previous army were now renamed the Fourth and under Rawlinson).
+Gough set up Reserve Army HQ at Crécy on 3 April – this would later form the nucleus of the reconstituted Fifth Army under William Birdwood (remnants of Gough's previous army were now renamed the Fourth and under Rawlinson).